Programming-The-Next-Step-2025/cycling-game/README.md

 Given, the development stage of this game, your operating system might
 flag this as malware.
 To start the game regardless, you have to bypass the
 firewall (No trojans, I promise hehe).
+Note: Due to a mistake when creating the Windows .exe the highscore system is not working properly.
+Mistake will be fixed in future iterations!

 ## Manual Installation